HPSCTerrSys/ParFlowDiagnostics/README.md

 **HeAT**

 HeAT is a Python Array computation library, structured similar to numpy.
 Additional Features include GPU support and parallel processing capabilities for HPC systems by introducing a split axis.
 The Array is split to the mutliple processes along this axis.
-The Documentation as well as tutorials can be found at (https://github.com/helmholtz-analytics/heat).
+The Documentation as well as tutorials can be found at [https://github.com/helmholtz-analytics/heat](https://github.com/helmholtz-analytics/heat).
 On the HPC systems, working HeAT environments can be found at `/p/project/cslts/local/juwels/HeAT/` or
 `/p/project/cslts/local/jureca/HeAT/`

-To use the environment, source the most recent .ini file:
+Because this repository relies on experimental features not yet included in the official HeAT environments, please source the experimental HeAT:
-`source PythonHeAT_Stage2020_20200925_5fa39184_v0.5.0.ini`
+`source experimental_HeAT.ini`

 **Usage:**
 The Diagnostics class is based on HeAT and requires methods to read ParFlow output (netCDF, PFB, Silo).